 The oyster plant is commonly known as Moses-in-the-basket and most use it as an ornamental plant nothing much just looks pretty and has a two-tone color.
-The top of the leave is green and the bottom is blood-like red (violet).
+The top of the leaf is green and the bottom is blood-like red (violet).
 In length, it’s around 12.5 inches to 15 inches long.
 And about 16 inches to 18 inches in height.

 There are some dwarf ones and giant ones.